-This is a story about a friend of mine that I recently found on Facebook after not being in contact for over thirty years.
+I came across this last night and thought, oh wow, is Karen sending this to me?
+This is a true story about a friend of mine that I recently found on Facebook after not being in contact for over thirty years.
 I’ve changed his name and few other details but the story is true and the message is real.
 It happened in the Los Angeles area.
 He taught me something important—maybe this little account will teach you a bit.

-One morning John left the restaurant’s back door open and he was held up at gunpoint by three armed robbers.
-He tried to open the safe, but his hands shook due to nervousness, and he slipped off the combination.
-So the robbers shot him.
-Fortunately, John was quickly found and brought to the nearest hospital.
-After many hours of surgery and long intensive care, John was released to go home.
+One morning George accidentally left the restaurant’s back door open, and he was held up at gunpoint by three armed robbers.
+He tried to open the safe, but his hands shook due to nervousness, and he messed up the combination.
+So the robbers shot him and left with nothing.
+Fortunately, George was quickly found and brought to the nearest hospital.
+After many hours of surgery and long intensive care, George was released to go home.

 When I met him again, I asked what his thoughts were during the robbery.
 “I thought that I should have locked the back door,” he replied.
 “Then, when I was lying on the floor, I remembered about my choices in this case: a choice to live and a choice to die.
 I chose to live.”
-I asked, if he was scared.
-John said, “When they wheeled me into emergency room and I looked at the faces of doctors, I got truly scared.
+I asked if he was scared.
+George said, “When they wheeled me into emergency room and I looked at the faces of doctors, I got truly scared.
 I knew that I needed to do something.
 So when the nurse asked me if I was allergic to anything, I replied “Yes.”
 Doctors and nurses stopped working as they waited for my answer.
 I took a deep breath and yelled, “Bullets!”
 They started laughing and I told them, “My choice is to live, treat me as if I am alive, not dead.”
-John is alive today thanks to the skill of his doctors, however his amazing attitude played an important role, too.
+George is alive today thanks to the skill of his doctors, however, his amazing attitude played an important role, too.
 He taught me that every day we should choose to live life fully no matter what.
+No matter how much you loved the woman who died and left you alone—you must choose to live.
 Christ told us to do the same thing.
 He told us no one knew when everything would end, so we should live each day in imitation of Him and in service to others.
 Choose life and life abundant and choose the good and the positive.
-It will change not only you, but those around you as well.
+I feel I’m on an upswing at the moment—I was changed.
+Choosing life will change not only you, but those around you as well.